AshokDowrla/MERN-GameReview/README.md

    ## Check out Demo Website here: https://gamereview-fullstack.firebaseapp.com/
 A MERN Stack Website to view all the games with their Rating scores, Genre, Editor's Choice or not and Platform available

-Search a game by keyword with minimum 3 charcter length
+Search a game by keyword with a minimum of 3 character length

 View Toprated games